BSVN/Commons/Source/BSN.Commons.AutoMapper/README.md

 ```

 ### 2. Add Your required mapping profiles
-To use these predefined mapping profiles and injecting your prefered profiles you just need to add following line in the `ServiceCollection`:
+To use these predefined mapping profiles and injecting your preferred profiles you just need to add following line in the `ServiceCollection`:
 ```
 services.AddAutoMapper(config => config.AddProfile<YourMappingProfile>());
 ```